CarbonLDP/carbonldp-js-sdk/doc/README.md

 - uri: URI of the document from where to look for its members.
 - includeNonReadable: Specify if the response should include the Non Readable resources.
 By default this is set to `true`.
-- retrievalPreferences: An object for specify the retrieval preferences for the request.
+- retrievalPreferences: An object to specify the retrieval preferences for the request.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ```typescript
 getMembers( uri:string,  includeNonReadable?:boolean,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>